 After you’ve configured the scenes, it’s time for the series!

-Anticipation is the secret of stage lighting.
+Anticipation is the secret of stage lighting basics.
 You’ve got to be able to predict what the music is going to do.
 Until they happen, you should be able to feel the shifts in the sound.
 Become one of the singers, Neo.

 The colours are supposed to change in time with the music.
 The biggest changes should be made to the downbeats, and when the song turns parts (verse, chorus, bridge, etc).

 As the song becomes more exciting, the lights should also become more exciting.
-It implies more transition, more motion and more of the specials moments.
+It implies more transition, more motion and more special moments.
 Jumping from colour to colour is more disruptive than fading away so use this to your benefit.

 The light show is supposed to be more exciting as the night goes on.
 So, the lights for the last band should be more exciting than the lights for the opening band.
 Most importantly, mix it with your emotions.

 Listen to the song’s lyrics.
 Try to enhance what the singer has to say.
-Try to capture the mood and vibe of the light show in conjunctions with the song.
+Try to capture the mood and vibe of the light show in conjunction with the song.